womenhackfornonprofits/seo-london/Vagrant.md

 python manage.py runserver 0.0.0.0:8000
 ```

+- If javascript/css source files are updated run `gulp build` afterwards to have them built.
+(Can also run `gulp` which will run the build process continuously at the background)

 The virtual machine can be shut down by running `vagrant halt` on the host machine.